blepping/ComfyUI-bleh/README.md

 ## Features

 1. Better TAESD previews (see below)
-2. Allow setting seed and timestep range for HyperTile (look for the `BlehHyperTile` node)
+2. Allow setting seed, timestep range and step interval for HyperTile (look for the `BlehHyperTile` node)
+3. Allow applying Kohya Deep Shrink to multiple blocks, also allow gradually fading out the downscale factor (look for the the `BlehDeepShrink` node)

 ## Configuration